What is a phobia?

 Treatment for phobias

-The sooner help is sought for anxiety, the better.
+The sooner help is sought for phobias, the better.
 Avoiding the issue can make it more complex and disrupt a person's life.
 When behaviour changes, like when someone can’t meet friends or find a job due to anxiety, they usually need professional support.

 Counselling for phobias

 Cognitive behavioural therapy is a popular approach.
 It helps people rethink how they process situations.
 This method also allows them to handle their anxieties in a more constructive way.
 Cognitive behavioural therapists help clients look into the complex causes of their anxiety.
 This can help clients understand their feelings.
 It also allows them to see their anxiety more clearly.
-NHS Choices recommends cognitive behavioural therapy (CBT) or desensitisation to help with the phobia.
+NHS Choices recommends cognitive behavioural therapy or desensitisation to help with the phobia.

 Group therapy and self-help groups can help people feel less alone.
 They offer support while managing their phobia.